tarantool/doc/doc/concepts/configuration.rst

 This is useful for cluster upgrade scenarios: during an upgrade, instances can be running different Tarantool versions and therefore require different configurations.

-Conditional parts are defined in the ``conditional`` configuration section in the global scope.
+Conditional parts are defined in the :ref:`conditional <configuration_reference_conditional>` configuration section in the global scope.
 It includes one or more ``if`` subsections.
 Each ``if`` subsection defines conditions and configuration parts that apply to instances that meet these conditions.